dexter210/aws-cloud-projects/README.md

 This repository will showcase my AWS cloud projects that I do to stregthen my skills and to soon land a cloud engineering role

-What This Repository Covers
+## What This Repository Covers

-AWS cloud architecture
+* AWS cloud architecture
-Infrastructure deployment
+* Infrastructure deployment
-Linux administration
+* Linux administration
-Networking and security
+* Networking and security
-IAM and access control
+* IAM and access control
-Monitoring and observability
+* Monitoring and observability
-Infrastructure as Code
+* Infrastructure as Code
-CI/CD and automation
+* CI/CD and automation
-Containers and orchestration
+* Containers and orchestration
-Database and application migrations
+* Database and application migrations
-High availability and scalability
+* High availability and scalability
-Backup and disaster recovery
+* Backup and disaster recovery
-Cloud cost optimization
+* Cloud cost optimization
-Troubleshooting and operational validation
+* Troubleshooting and operational validation

-## Projects

-### 01 — Legacy Application Migration to AWS

-Migrated a traditional LAMP-based web application environment to AWS using an Ubuntu EC2 instance.

-**Technologies used:**

-`AWS EC2` `Ubuntu` `Apache` `PHP` `MySQL` `WordPress` `Security Groups` `SSH` `CloudWatch`

-**Key areas covered:**

-* EC2 provisioning
-* Linux server administration
-* Apache and PHP configuration
-* MySQL deployment and hardening
-* WordPress deployment
-* Application-to-database integration
-* Network security
-* Credential management
-* Application validation
-* Logging and troubleshooting
-* CloudWatch monitoring
-* CloudWatch alerting
-* Cost analysis
-* AWS resource cleanup

 ## Skills Demonstrated